Product

 That’s the focus of this guide.

-We’re going to go over some key SaaS metrics that are directly tied to your company’s growth.
+We will go over some key SaaS metrics directly tied to your company’s growth rate.
 I’ll define each and show you how to calculate them.
 But more importantly, I’ll tell you why they’re important and what insights you can gain from each—in plain English.

 1. Active Customers

 Active customers are users who are currently paying to use your product.
-This excludes users on free trials, free plans, or are delinquent.
+This excludes users on free trials or plans or who are delinquent.

 This is where your money comes from.

-Some companies group everyone that has signed up for their product into one bucket, regardless if they’re paying them each month.
+Some companies group everyone who has signed up for their product into one bucket, regardless of what they pay them monthly.

-People on a free trial, people on free plans, people on paid plans, people who are technically still users, but didn’t pay you last month.
-They just group them all together and call them “users”.
+People on a free trial, people on free plans, people on paid plans, and people who are technically still users but didn’t pay you last month—they just group them all together and call them “users.”

-Separating active customers is helpful because it shows you how many people are paying you each month, not just the number of people using your product.
+Separating active customers is helpful because it shows the number of people paying you monthly, not just the number of people using your product.

 Here’s an example of why measuring active customers is important: